Presenter/s: Will Harling

 Symposium Session: 2022 - 08 Beyond Dam Removal: Ecological Restoration of the Klamath Basin

-Topics covered: climate change, community involvement, fish-cutthroat, fish-salmon, risk, TEK, uplands, and wildfire
+Topics covered: climate change, community involvement, fish-cutthroat, fish-salmon, risk and resilience, traditional ecological knowledge, uplands, and wildfire

 The Western Klamath Mountains in far northern California have experienced megafires (wildfires over 100,000 acres in size) regularly since 1977.
 Large scale high severity wildfires, and importantly, the century of fire suppression/exclusion that preceded these fires, have significantly impacted threatened and endangered salmon habitat, pushing Spring Chinook and coho salmon populations closer to extinction.
 Fish habitat, and fish habitat restoration projects on key tributaries to the Klamath River have been affected both positively and negatively by episodic pulse disturbances related to current altered fire regimes.
 Extreme wildfires, coupled with post-fire debris flows, can now be predicted with more accuracy and can provide information to help stream restorationists better anticipate and accommodate for the eventuality of wildfire.